marcelauliano/MitoHiFi/README.md

 - all_contigs.circularisationCheck.txt - describes the points of circularization for the chosen contigs.
 The script is ran iteractively until no more circularizatin is found, which will happen when you meet (False, -1, -1).
 The columns are: the contig id, if it circularises or not (True or False), start coordinate of circularisation, end coordinate of circularisation.

+Folder **potential_contigs** will contain a folder for each contig present in parsed_blast.txt.
+Within each contig folder you will find the circularized and annotated mitosequence for that contig.